derrickturk/antibiotics/README.md

 It uses type annotations to automatically read and write `NamedTuple` or `@dataclass` objects to or from delimited text files.

+As of right now, it only knows about Python scalar types constructible from strings as well as `typing.Optional`.

 ###### a [dwt](https://github.com/derrickturk) / [terminus data science, LLC](https://www.terminusdatascience.com) joint